-When receiver supervision is enabled (ON) in section [005] toggle option [3], the unit sends heartbeats to Ethernet receiver 1 or cellular receiver 1 to test the communications path.
+When receiver supervision is enabled (ON) in section [005] toggle option [3], the unit sends heart-beats to Ethernet receiver 1 to test the communications path.
 Use this section to set the interval time (in seconds) when heartbeats will be sent to the receivers.
 Valid range 000A-FFFF seconds.
 If the programmed value is less than (000A/10) seconds, supervision is disabled.

-- Receiver Window: This is the supervision timeout that must be configured at the central station receiver. - Recommended Values: This is the recommended heartbeat interval that should be programmed into the communicator.
+- Receiver Window: This is the supervision timeout that must be configured at the central station receiver. - Recommended Values: This is the recommended heartbeat interval that should be programmed into the communicator. - For ULC installations, the daily test transmission must be enabled over each available communication channel sections [125].